steakknife/sh-chnode/README.md

 [homebrew]: https://github.com/Homebrew/homebrew

 ### Tour
-- Change only the current shell without affecting the rest of the system.
+- Change only the current shell without affecting the rest of the system
-- Works out of the box with paths used by Mac's [Homebrew][homebrew].
+- Works out of the box with paths used by Mac's [Homebrew][homebrew]
-- Extendable by adding more Node paths to the `NODES` variable.
+- Extendable by adding more Node paths to the `NODES` variable
-- Leaves installing Node versions to your package manager thereby adhering to the *do one thing and do it well* principle.
+- Leaves installing Node versions to your package manager thereby adhering to the *do one thing and do it well* principle
-- Works in Bash and Zsh.
-And possibly other POSIX compatible shells.
+- Works in Bash and Zsh, and possibly other POSIX compatible shells
-- Does not pollute your shell namespaces with internal functions.
+- Does not pollute your shell namespaces with internal functions
-- Lightweight.
+- Lightweight
-- Written in the shell language.
-[KISS][kiss].
+- Written in the shell language ([KISS][kiss])
+- Able to automaticallly-switch `node`s (source `chnode-auto` instead of `chnode`)
+- Able to run under a node without hooking the shell (via `chnode-exec`)
+- Doesn't hook `cd`

 Side note: I'm terribly ashamed of not yet having tests!